NHS Kernow's Infection Prevention and Control Programme is led by our Nurse Consultant Director of Infection Prevention and Control.

 Close collaboration with local acute and community trusts as well as neighbouring trusts and commissioners ensures monitoring and improvement is shared.

 NHS Kernow holds a local Directors of Infection Prevention and Control Group which links NHS and independent providers with commissioners and public health professionals.
-This group feeds into our Governance & Assurance Committee as well as the local authority Health Protection Committee.
+This group feeds into our Governance and Assurance Committee as well as the local authority Health Protection Committee.